 - Ice then heat

 During the first 24 to 48 hours, use ice wrapped in a towel or cloth.
 Ice will help to reduce swelling, muscle spasms, and pain.
 After that, switch to heat.
-Heat helps warm and relaxes inflamed tissues.
+The heat helps warm and relaxes inflamed tissues.

 - Over the counter medications